velascoluis/telco-demo/README.md

 ### Step by step guide

-* You should have executed first the lab 01 and lab 02 to generate the data in BQ
+* You should have executed  lab 01 and lab 02 to generate the data in BQ
 * Execute this script from the BQ GUI to generate A LOT (500GB or so) of data, be careful with the costs:
 ```sql
 DECLARE n int64;